devster-th/ideas/file_and_version.md

-# File & vesion handing
+# File & version handing

 Ideas about how the file name and the version relates to each other